-Length and Time Limits:

-Level 1: 16-24 lines OR 1-2 minutes Level 2: 20-32 lines OR 1.5-2.5 minutes Levels 3 and 4: 24-46 lines OR 2-3 minutes
+Length and Time Limits: Level 1: 16-24 lines OR 1-2 minutes Level 2: 20-32 lines OR 1.5-2.5 minutes Levels 3 and 4: 24-46 lines OR 2-3 minutes

 The selection must be by a German-speaking author, i.e., originally published in German.
 It may not be a translation from a non-German-speaking author, even if it has been published, but it may be by a non-German who writes in German, e.g., Kishon.
 Selections may be edited to fit the time or line limits.
 Prose Reading is judged on the basis of reading and not on any interpretation by the contestant, other than the use of voice changes, eye contact, facial expressions, and some use of hands.
 No props or costumes may be used.
 The contestant may not walk around.
-The title of the selection and the author must be listed along with the name of the student performing it on the alphabetical student list at the time of registration.
 Prose Reading selections may not be used as Prose Memory selections or vice versa by the same person.

 - Record yourself reading the selection (or have someone else record you).
 Don't forget to say the title and author.
 You may do as many "takes" as you want until you're satisfied with the result, but the submitted recording must be a single continuous unedited take, not a spliced-together compilation of the best parts of multiple takes. - 2.
 Upload the video of your reading to YouTube or Vimeo. - 3.
 Create a single Word document or Google Doc, etc. with the full text of the selection, including title and author.
 To get the text of your reading selection into the document, you can cut and paste it if you have access to an electronic version of the piece or simply take a (clear!) picture or pictures of the text if you are working from a hard copy and paste the picture(s) into the document. - 4.
-Include a title page with your name, your school, the name and level of the event, e.g., "Prose Reading 2," and a hyperlink to your YouTube/Vimeo recording. \\If you are concerned about privacy and want to password-protect your video, include the password with the hyperlink in the document. - 5.
+Include a title page with your name, your school, the name and level of the event, e.g., "Prose Reading 2," and a hyperlink to your YouTube/Vimeo recording.
+If you are concerned about privacy and want to password-protect your video, include the password with the hyperlink in the document. - 5.
 Convert this document to a PDF file and upload it according to the instructions provided.
 Do NOT upload the video itself; the judges will access your video via the link that you include in the PDF.